One Saturday each month | December 2025 - May 2026

 These sessions run on one Saturday each month at the Alice Krebs Lodge on Te Raekaihau, depending on Lodge’s availability.
 Apologies for the complexity: the Lodge is used as a space of refuge, so the meetings are necessarily flexible and responsive to the needs in community.

-Jan 10, Feb 21, March 14, April 11, May 2 weekend
+Jan 10, Feb 21, March 14, April 11, May 2

 These meet-ups invite creative responses to place: poetry, stories, and environmental writing, with space for diverse creative practices.
 Past sessions have included music, image-making, co-design and community-technology experiments.
 Each meeting responds to those who come along and what they bring with them.